Introduction

 • Blue: Fantastic options, often essential to the function of your character.
 Useful very frequently.

-Catfolk Racial Traits
+Catfolk Ancestry Traits

 • Hit Points: 8 hit points can be hard for front-line martial classes, but it’s fine otherwise.